 USCIS (United States Citizen and Immigration Services) approves over 200,000 visa petitions every year but the H-1B visa cap each year is 65,000 with an additional 20,000 for those with a master’s degree from an American institution.
-This is the reason why immigration law firms are turning to Artificial Intelligence in visa research to analyse which factors can predict success.
+This is the reason why software for immigration law firms is using Artificial Intelligence in visa research to analyse which factors can predict success.

 Benefits of AI in H-1B Visa process